(A) Application processing definitions.

 (3) The date of application shall not be delayed by the county agency because of any local office procedure.
 The date of the interview shall not be used to delay the application date.

 (4) The assistance group shall be given the opportunity to complete and return the application on the same date the application is requested.
 When this occurs, the date of application is the same day as the request.

 (5) The county agency shall advise that the date of the application and the beginning date of benefits are dependent upon the date the application containing the minimum requirements described in paragraph (G)(1) of this rule is returned to the county agency provided all other eligibility factors are met on or before the date received.

 (6) When an application containing the minimum requirements described in paragraph (G)(1) of this rule is returned by mail, the date of application shall be the date the county agency receives the application.
 When the county agency receives an application containing the minimum requirements described in paragraph (G)(1) of this rule from the social security administration, the date of application for all public assistance programs, except food assistance, shall be the date the county agency receives the application.
 All applications received by mail shall be date stamped the day received.

 (I) What is the role of the county agency in the completion of the application process?

-(1) The county agency shall help complete the application when assistance is required and no other family member, close friend, authorized representative, or other appropriate individual is available.
+(1) The county agency shall help complete the application when assistance is requested and no other family member, close friend, authorized representative, or other appropriate individual is available.

 (2) When the county agency assists or completes an application, the employee of the county agency shall sign his or her name and title/relationship to the assistance group on the application.